 The third thing to consider when contemplating how much you’ll need to save for retirement is your streams of income.
 A retiree with multiple income streams, like cash-flowing rental properties and dividend-paying stocks, may need less money in savings than a retiree who will simply rely on making regular withdrawals from a 401(k) or IRA to get by.

-Don’t forget to count Social Security as an income stream, although the average monthly benefit is just $1,543 in 2021, according to AARP.
+Don’t forget to count Social Security as an income stream.
+The average monthly benefit for a retired worker was approximately $1,980, as of February 2025.

 Annuities are also common investment products that retirees can purchase to ensure they’ll have income in retirement beyond Social Security.
 In exchange for paying monthly premiums or making a lump sum payment, an insurance company will make guaranteed payments to you in the future.
-Annuity benefits are typically payable until your death, but some plans only allow you to receive payments for a fixed amount of time.
+Annuities typically pay benefits until your death, but some plans only allow you to receive payments for a fixed amount of time.

 Retirement Savings 4% Rule

 If you’re struggling to try to figure out how much to save each year, you can consider living by the 4% rule.
-This means dividing your desired retirement income by 4% and the total will be how large your nest egg should be if you plan to live roughly 30 years after retirement.
-So if you want an income of $100,000 in retirement then your nest egg would need to be $2,500,000 at the age of retirement.
+This rule of thumb suggests withdrawing 4% from a balanced portfolio (50% stocks, 50% bonds) in your first year of retirement and then adjusting annual withdrawals for inflation.
+Doing so, the rule asserts, will preserve a person’s savings for 30 years.
+So if you want an income of $100,000 in retirement, your nest egg would need to be $2.5 million at the age of retirement to follow the 4% rule.

 You can also use a retirement calculator to determine how much money you’ll need to save.
-The amount you’ll need to save each year is going to depend on what that total nest egg amount ends up being and what your annual growth rate is on your retirement portfolio.
+How much you need to save each year depends on your nest egg target and portfolio growth rate.
 The general rule is to save 6% of your income each month to contribute towards that nest egg, but you may need to save more or less depending on your current age and how many years you have left to save.

 Bottom Line